Skip to main content

 In an emergency

 Phone 999 if you are in immediate danger, or ask someone else to phone.
 State whether you need the police, ambulance or fire service.
 Try to move to a safe place, avoid kitchens or stairs, and stay near a door for a quick escape if you have to leave the area you are in.
-Press 55 if you dial 999 but are unable to speak to let the emergency services know.

 If the situation is not an emergency, but you still need the police, call 101.